 Jesus says that blessed are those who mourn over their sin because they will be comforted.

-Yes, we will be gloriously comforted when He finally comes again but also comforted now because we are the blessed ones (Psalm 16:3) who mourn over our sin because of the work of His Spirit within us.
-We’re the privileged few – a tiny minority throughout history – who get to mourn over sin…period.
+Yes, we will be gloriously comforted when He finally comes again but we are also comforted now because we are the blessed ones (Psalm 16:3) who mourn over our sin because of the work of His Spirit within us.
+We’re the privileged few – a tiny minority throughout history – who actually get to mourn over sin.